25 Sep Birds Strike! | Oct 2019

 Investing in socially responsible companies and funds supports businesses that act like responsible citizens. [ 3 ]

-Note: The above six actions, though small, represent a beginning that will move us toward the global changes that preserve our future.
+Note: The above six actions, though small, represent changes that preserve our future.

 Much success,